How to Resuscitate a Deeply Discharged AGM Battery?

 Resuscitate a Deeply Discharged AGM Battery

-Step 1: On step one, put on your rubber gloves, and put up your battery tester on the deeply discharged battery to see the condition of the battery.
-Showing low means there is not enough charge in the battery for the battery charger to kick in and start charging the battery.
+Step 1: In step one, put on your rubber gloves and put your battery tester on the deeply discharged battery to see the battery’s condition.
+Showing low means there is not enough charge in the charger to kick in and start charging the battery.

-Step 2: After determining the battery is too low on power, take a well-working battery that is at least 12 ½ + volt.
-You may take it from another car or any spare battery will do the job.
+Step 2: After determining the battery is too low on power, take a well-working battery at least 12 ½ + volt.
+You may take it from another car, or any spare battery will do the job.

-Step 3: Double check the working battery with the battery tester to ensure if the voltage is on point.
-If it shows more than twelve point half it should be good to go!
+Step 3: Double-check the working battery with the tester to ensure the voltage is on point.
+It should be good to go if it shows more than twelve point half!

-Step 5: Use a set of jumper cables and put or black clamp first on the negative side of the working battery, and not to connect the positive end yet until you hook the dead battery.
+Step 5: Use a set of jumper cables and put the black clamp first on the negative side of the working battery, and do not connect the positive end until you hook the dead battery.
 Now, connect the black wire of the opposite side to the negative side first on the dead battery, then the red wire to the positive side of the same battery.

-When you’ve connected the both sides of the dead battery with jumper cable, get back to the working battery and connect the red wire on the positive pole.
-Make sure all the terminals are tight enough.
-In short, positive to positive, and negative to negative.
+When you’ve connected both sides of the dead battery with the jumper cable, get back to the working battery and connect the red wire to the positive pole.
+Ensure all the terminals are tight enough or positive to positive and negative to negative.

 Resuscitating process of a Deeply Discharged Battery

-Step 6: As now you have the both batteries connected to each other through jumper wire, the very next step will be to hook the smart battery charger up to the working battery before you plug it in. follow the positive to positive and negative to negative procedure, but the positive one first here..
+Step 6: Now that both batteries are connected to each other through a jumper wire, the next step is to hook the smart battery charger up to the working battery before you plug it in.
+Follow the positive to positive and negative to negative procedure first, and connect the positive one.
 Now plug the charger in.
 The charger will come to life.
 In short, connect the leads to the terminals of the working battery.

-Step 7: On this step, you’ll have to go through the settings of the battery charger for your dead car battery.
-Set the charger for a medium sized battery.
+Step 7: In this step, you’ll have to go through the battery charger settings for your dead car battery.
+Set the charger for a medium-sized battery.
 You may have options of 2, 10, and 15 Amps.
-Set it to 10 amps or whichever suitable for your car’s AGM battery.
-On the next row you’ll see Standard, AGM, or Gel call.
-You’ll have to go for the AGM battery.
+Set it to 10 amps or what suits your car’s AGM battery.
+Next, you should see Standard, AGM, or Gel cell settings.
+We are choosing the AGM battery setting, of course.

-Step 9: Now, turn off the charger and disconnect from both of the batteries.
-Then put the tester on and measure the volt of the rejuvenated battery.
+Step 9: Turn off the charger and disconnect it from both batteries.
+Then, put the tester on and measure the volt of the rejuvenated battery.

-• If the tester shows a volt less than 10.5, repeat all the previous steps.
+• Repeat all previous steps if the tester shows a volt less than 10.5.

-• If it has a 10.5+ volt, charge your AGM battery as you normally do.
+• If it has a 10.5+ volt, charge your AGM battery as usual.

 Note

-***It is OK if the battery is warm at the point of charging.
+***It is OK if the battery is warm at the charging point.
 But if it gets too hot to touch, or if you hear a hissing, STOP CHARGING RIGHT NOW!
-Overheating or hissing noise indicates there might be something wrong within the battery.
+Overheating or hissing noise indicates there might be something wrong with the battery.
 Let the professionals handle it.

 Safety Precautions